 When questioned about the taboo when it comes to vulgar language, Doneo admitted that this problem is not just in Malta, but also in foreign productions, where vulgar language is also heavily criticised and censored.
 However, the difference is that critics are much more lenient if the production is outstanding and a commercial success.
 Having said that, Doneo declares that the positive feedback always outweighed the negative when he chose to use ‘adventurous’ languag.
 “After all, I don’t think they’ll throw me in jail just for choosing some words delicately”.

-Finally, Doneo said that people will enjoy the movie, because it portrays ordinary people caught up in extraordinary circumstances.
+Finally, Doneo said that people will enjoy the movie, because it portrays ordinary people caught up in pay someone to do my assignment circumstances.
 Doneo also resorted to use local talent when it comes to movie soundtracks, involving bands such as Winter Moods, Airport Impressions, Milk Mi, Scar, Franco Tartarglia, The Myth and Tenishia.

 “Don’t come to watch the movie, just because it is a Maltese production, but come and watch it if you want to watch a good production with the involvement of some of Malta’s best talent”.